If you are looking for a bio and headshots for a workshop, event or publication, you can find them here.

 Speaking, Performing, Judging

 Through all of this I have been lucky enough to have lectured, spoken and performed in various countries around the world and have been a member of several awards juries including the Art Directors Club in New York.
+I’m also a Fellow of the RSA.

 Other Online Connections